-Items not in stock can be ordered and often have a lower price if advance ordered and prepaid
+Items not in stock can be ordered and often have a lower price if advance ordered and prepaid.

-- there is no need to overstock as most are shipable from firearm distributors immediately.
+There has been no need to overstock as most are shipable from firearm distributors immediately.

 My focus is on ammunition - yours should be too.
 Guns are dead weight without ammo!